 Deal Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Deal Island does not have a public transit system used by locals to get to and from work.
+Deal Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Deal Island rank slightly lower than the national average.
-16.25% of adults 25 and older in Deal Island have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Deal Island are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Deal Island have a bachelor's degree or advanced degree

 The per capita income in Deal Island in 2022 was $25,077, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,308 for a family of four.
 However, Deal Island contains both very wealthy and poor people as well.